Cello in the Rush

 Dale Henderson gives cello concerts in New York City subway stations because he fears the day when classical music will be no more.
 He plays for free, focusing primarily on Bach Solo Cello Suites because their “power and beauty unfailingly inspire great appreciation, joy and deep emotion in those who hear them.”(1) Some commuters stop and stare, curious or captivated, many having never heard a cello or Bach concerto before.
 For Henderson, the music is an offering of something meaningful, seeds for future generations of classical music admirers who would not otherwise know it, beauty well worth lugging his heavy cello down into the subways to protect.

 It is not always easy to talk about beauty without a minefield of objections or at best complicating list of qualifiers.
 Its modern place in the “eye of the beholder” gives it a tenuous feel at best.
+It’s ancient place as a perfect and ancient ideal is equally abstract.
 While Henderson describes a world without classical music as soul-less, others may not miss it so much.
-And yet it is hard not to talk about beauty in a broken and breaking world that makes its distinctive encounters increasingly stand out.
+And the contrast of beauty in a broken and breaking world makes its distinctive encounters increasingly stand out.

 One author describes the common, but individual, effect of our varied encounters of the beautiful this way: “‘Beauty’ seems suited to those experiences that stop us in our tracks.
 Whether it’s a painting called Broadway Boogie-Woogie or a scherzo by Paganini, the beautiful is conducive to stillness.
 It doesn’t excite us, or necessarily instill in us the desire to replicate it; it simply makes us exist as though we’re existing for that very experience.”(2) His words are rife with the power of beauty to create longing, a desire to somehow participate.
 Beauty indeed leaves us with the ache of longing for another taste, another glimpse.
 And for each of us, this longing can come at unique or unsuspecting times—at the spectacular sight of the giant sequoias or a tiny praying mantis, at a concert or watching a First Nation powwow and taking in the colors, the drums, the survival of a betrayed people.